DIY PIC18 MCA Module for Gamma Spectroscopy 1024 Channels 10bit ADC w/SD logs

 RETURN – exit from menu without making and changes.

 SET MAX TIME – set maximum time of spectrum measurement in seconds.
-You can set from 100 up to 3600.
+You can set from 100 up to 7200.
 The value will stop spectrum measurement when number is reached and will trigger auto-dumping to SD.
-In firmware 1.03 the upper time limit increased to 7200 seconds.

 The first reached value between MAX CNT or MAX TIME will trigger auto-dumping spectrum to SD.

 DC OFFSET – this what you read on TP1, but in ADC units!
 By default it set to recommended 0 (zero).
 If your DC offset in amplifier is higher than 100mV it suggested to try that function for better display view of spectrum.
 How to calculate ADC unit?
 Use VREF/1024.
 For example 3300/1024 = 3.22; Then 100mV/ 3.22 = 31 ADC units.
 So you can set DC OFFSET = 31 Beware, wrong settings here may lead to software instability!
 That’s way be careful and not increase that value in large steps.